pars-linux/uludag/doc/en/package-review-process.rst

    After the package maintainer has fixed the problem, the reviewer verify the problem and give an ACK as a comment.

 #.
-The package that takes the necessary ACKs, is taken to devel package repository
+The package that takes the necessary ACKs, is taken to devel package repository,
-   and the bug status is changed to RESOLVED/FIXED.
+   removed from review directory and the bug status is changed to RESOLVED/FIXED.